matrix-org/matrix-spec/content/identity-service-api.md

 Identity Server cannot be used to authenticate Client-Server API requests.

-An Identity Server access token is obtained by exchanging an OpenID token, which the user's client requests from their homeserver using the Client-Server API's [OpenID module](/client-server-api/#openid).
+An Identity Service access token is obtained by exchanging an OpenID token, which the user's client requests from their homeserver using the Client-Server API's [OpenID module](/client-server-api/#openid).